 by Lois Tverberg

-We may wonder how this prophecy was fulfilled by John the Baptist.
-Jesus also said that John was the “Elijah” who was to come.
+You might wonder how this prophecy was fulfilled by John the Baptist.
+Jesus said that John was the “Elijah” who was to come.
 He was speaking of the prophecy in Malachi 4:5-6 that says,

 See, I will send you the prophet Elijah before that great and dreadful day of the LORD comes.
 He will turn the hearts of the fathers to their children, and the hearts of the children to their fathers; or else I will come and strike the land with a curse.